amalyam/amalyam/README.md

-## Hello, welcome to my profile ☀️
+## Hello!
+Welcome to my profile ☀️

 ## About Me:
 <ul>